- Grant Recipient

 - Prospect Hill Road, Cuddebackville, NY

 - 41.376244, -74.691342

 Town of Deerpark

-The site of the Rose’s Point railroad crossing, which was mostly financed by the Town of Deerpark in 1869.
+Rose’s Point railroad crossing was mostly financed by the Town of Deerpark in 1869.
 In 1904, it was acquired by the New York, Ontario and Western Railway (O&W).

 The report also explained that in the time prior to O&W’s operating the road, there was a small, rough building used as a station and called “Cuddebackville” less than a mile east from Valley Junction (link to other WGP marker) and another called “Godeffroy,” a little shorter distance west of the Junction.
 It was also noted that buildings in both places were in a state of ruin, never had a station agent, and had to be removed.
 The “facilities… afforded” by the station at Valley Junction, on the other hand, with its “ticket and freight agent and an express and telegraph office” were deemed “ample and convenient for all the residents in the locality, including Cuddebackville.”

 The matter was further investigated by an inspector to the Board, and Commissioner Dickey confirmed O&W’s statements, stating that there was “no necessity for, nor business enough to warrant the erection of a station at that place [Cuddebackville.]”
 The Commissioner added that “[a] very limited number of people would be better accommodated, but the needs of the people both as regard passenger and freight accommodations are very well supplied by the new stopping point known as Valley [Junction], at which place, although the business is small, an agent is on duty from 7 am to 6 pm.”

 According to an online Ontario & Western Railway Historical Society timetable compiled by Douglas Barberio, Cuddebackville appears on Port Jervis Branch.
 It is listed as a telegraph flag stop 106.57 miles from Weehawken.